seanlauney/AngularMaterialD3UsersSimulation/code-challenge-app/README.md

       <p>To create a user, click the add user button, the user for will now be visible.</p>
     </li>
     <li>
-      <p>2.
-Fill out all the required fields, the friends field will only be visible if there are other user's
+      <p>Fill out all the required fields, the friends field will only be visible if there are other user's
         available in
         the model.</p>
     </li>
     <li>
-      <p>3.
-Clicking add user will create another model node for the new user.</p>
+      <p>Clicking add user will create another model node for the new user.</p>
     </li>
   </ol>
 </article>